 Bringing together stories on process and musical creation mixed with intimate sets, the evening is shaped by the Nashville “in the round” style where the floor’s command rotates to each artist for several turns until the night concludes.

-Now a Maple Ridge resident, Boudreau held early versions of SongStage in that city’s ACT Arts Centre for eight years as an open mic night.
-He later moved the program to Gallery Bistro in Port Moody where the series took shape and adopted the SongStage name.
+He later started the Gallery Bistro in Port Moody where the series took shape over two years and adopted the SongStage name.

 After meeting Russ and Sandy Rosen and wanting to bring the show to a bigger level, the perfect home for SongStage would finally present itself.